Daily Jobs › Project Management

 🤹♀️ Multiple factors

 Another challenge with RCA is that it can be a challenge to identify the cause, often because multiple factors contribute to the issue.
 Additionally, changes in the system or environment can impact the results of an RCA investigation.
-For example, a change in the production process might eliminate a reported problem but, unfortunately, may introduce new ones that need to be tackled.
+For example, a change in the production process might eliminate a reported problem but, unfortunately, may introduce new ones.

 what is root cause analysis: the best approaches and how to run an effective investigation